Sreelakshmi-07/data_pipeline_automation/README.md

 2. Run the script by entering the following command:

     ~~~
-    python3 json_to_excel_csv_converter.py
+    python3 json_format_converter.py
     ~~~
-3. The script will output the converted Excel file (output_path.xlsx) and CSV file (output_path.csv) in the same directory or the directory you specified.
+3. The script will output the converted Excel file (output_path.xlsx) , CSV file (output_path.csv) and XML file (output_path.xml) in the same directory or the directory you specified.